pculture/miro-user-manual/en/install.rst

 Ubuntu
 ------

-Miro runs on Ubuntu Jaunty and Ubuntu Karmic.
+Miro runs on Ubuntu Jaunty, Karmic and Lucid.

 1. Open up your favorite browser and go to http://getmiro.com/download/for-ubuntu/